ncoghlan/misc/notes/python3/questions_and_answers.rst

 imposing too much maintenance overhead.

 The last metric reached the point where Python 3 downloads outnumbered Python 2 downloads (54% vs 46%) back in 2013.
-Those stats needs to be collected manully from the ``www.python.org`` server access logs, so I don't have anything more recent than that.
+Those stats needs to be collected manually from the ``www.python.org`` server access logs, so I don't have anything more recent than that.